We could not stop laughing about the things we have to do to keep our groups on track on the 21-day Emotional Freedom program.

 Just the other day someone posted that they were ‘just settling into the garden chilling enjoying a beer’.
 I was on it immediately with a clear ‘NOOOO REMEMBER NO DRINKING DURING EMOTIONAL RELEASE PHASE’ and they said ‘oh yes, totally forgot’ and then promised to stick to the rules.

 Only a week ago I stopped someone from ruining his financial negotiation as he was ranting about all kinds of ultimatums.
 I had to stop someone else from going on a £7000 credit card spree.

 Basically, YOU are NOT YOU in a trauma.

-Another Divorce Angel was telling me about intercepting her client minutes before she was about to cut up all her ex’s shirts and hang them up on the washing line!
+Another Divorce Coach was telling me about intercepting her client minutes before she was about to cut up all her ex’s shirts and hang them up on the washing line!

 Phew.
 Keeping everyone on track so they exit their relationship with grace and ensuring that they are safe and their transformation is guaranteed is both amusing and a core part of the job.